refom/SnL/README.md

 # Snake And Ladder
 Discord Bot Snake and Ladder game without Snake and Ladder :rofl:

-This game is just the basics and can be developed as broadly and freely as possible

 ## Command
 prefix = '.'
 - snl (to play the game)